VOTE APRIL 6th 2PM-9PM

-For 17 years, I’ve been a proud Los Feliz District C resident and business owner, both living and working here.
+WITHDRAWN NO LONGER RUNNING PLS VOTE FOR SOMEONE ELSE For 17 years, I’ve been a proud Los Feliz District C resident and business owner.
 As an active citizen with a history of involvement in local projects, I’ve witnessed our special neighborhood evolve.
 I believe Neighborhood Councils are a crucial entry point of involvement, awareness and empowerment, and their vitality is key to the ongoing fight against corruption and the future of our democracy in L.A.
 As en elected LFNC Board Member and District Representative, I’ll bring a nuanced understanding of our diverse neighborhood, advocate for our community at all income levels, consider residents equally to businesses and developments, and ensure that my constituents’ voices are heard.
 I stand for a sustainable neighborhood vision that will reverberate across our city and future generations, contributing to a safer, friendlier and kinder world.
 I ask that you vote for me on April 6th, so I can in turn vote for you!

 I have been a resident of Los Angeles for the past 16 years and have lived in Los Feliz for the past six.
 I love our neighborhood, with its restaurants, eclectic businesses and Griffith Park around the corner.
 I am a writer/performer and am active in the indie comedy community in town.
 My particular issues of concern are renters’ rights, advocating for the homeless, accessibility to public transportation and public education.
 Regardless of whether or not I am elected, I’m excited to support neighborhood council activities moving forward!